The Futurist (Robert Downey Jr. album)

-The Futurist is the debut studio album by American actor Robert Downey Jr., produced by Jonathan Elias and Mark Hudson, and released on November 23, 2004, through Sony Classical.
+The Futurist is the only studio album by American actor Robert Downey Jr., produced by Jonathan Elias and Mark Hudson, and released on November 23, 2004, through Sony Classical.
 The album debuted at number 121 on the Billboard 200 chart, selling 16,000 copies in its first week.

 The album received mixed reviews.
 Downey stated in 2006 that he probably will not do another album, as he felt that the energy he put into doing the album was not compensated.
 He explained that he did not want to spend whatever time he had at home in the studio, but rather with his family.
-"Broken" plays during the end credits to Downey's 2005 film Kiss Kiss Bang Bang.

 Recording and composition

 The Futurist consists of eight pop ballads written by Downey, as well as two cover songs: "Smile", a Charlie Chaplin composition; and "Your Move", the first half of the song "I've Seen All Good People" by Yes.
 The song "Hannah" is an allusion to Downey's 2000 film Wonder Boys.

 The album was produced by Jonathan Elias and Mark Hudson, with Downey playing on the piano on some of the tracks.